Afterburn (2025 film)

-Afterburn is a 2025 American post-apocalyptic action film directed by J. J. Perry and written by Matt Johnson and Nimród Antal.
+Afterburn is a 2025 American-Spanish-Slovakian post-apocalyptic action film directed by J. J. Perry and written by Matt Johnson and Nimród Antal.
 It stars Dave Bautista, Samuel L. Jackson, Olga Kurylenko and Kristofer Hivju.
 It is based on the Red 5 Comics graphic novel of the same name by Scott Chitwood, Paul Ens, and Wayne Nichols.
 The story is set a decade after the Earth's technology was decimated by a solar flare.
 Original development began in 2018, then halted, and restarted in 2024.

 Plot

 Six years after the Earth is devastated by a solar flare, Jake works for August Valentine, the self-proclaimed King of England, retrieving valuable pre-flare objects.
 In return, August funds Jake's dream of repairing a boat that he wishes to live on.

 In exchange for having his men finish the job for a reluctant Jake, August requests him to travel into France to retrieve the Mona Lisa with the help of Drea, a member of a rebellion against the tyrannical warlord General Volkov.
 Chased by Volkov's forces, the two discover it in a vault at Ouvrage Simserhof, a fort on the Maginot Line.
 It's revealed that the Mona Lisa that Jake is after is actually an American atomic bomb, sister to Fat Man and Little Boy, sought by both August and Volkov.
 After Volkov captures the Mona Lisa, Jake boards his train, steals the bomb's stop plug, and escapes as Drea blows up a railroad bridge, derailing the train and killing Volkov.

 Jake brings the stop plug to August and urges him not to recover the bomb from the gorge where it had ended up.
 August keeps up his end of the deal and Jake sets sail with Drea with whom he had fallen in love.

 In a mid-credits scene, August visits a vault and hangs the stop plug on the real Mona Lisa.